 Through their National Eye Institute grant, they discovered that drugs controlling the opioid growth factor system can accelerate wound healing in the cornea.
 This approach may be particularly helpful for people with diabetes or recurrent corneal erosions.

-The Penn State Retina Research Labs continue basic research in vision loss due to diabetic retinopathy.
+The Penn State Retina Research Laboratories continue basic research in vision loss due to diabetic retinopathy.
 With funding from the National Eye Institute, the Juvenile Diabetes Research Foundation, the American Diabetes Association and Lions Clubs International, they are developing and testing new treatments to counteract vision loss in diabetes.